 Paul, a carefree young man aged twenty, is getting to know his billionaire father Breimann Hertl.
 Breimann is first-generation American, an immigrant from Europe; Paul is his illegitimate son from a fleeting liaison.
-Paul has fallen in love with Mei, a beautiful Chinese American girl of whom his father is bound to disapprove.
+Paul has fallen in love with Mei, a beautiful Chinese American girl.
+His father is bound to disapprove!

-Breimann is in his eighties and in a wheelchair.
-He is terrified of dying.
+Breimann, in his eighties and in a wheelchair, is terrified of dying.
 For his birthday, his sixty-year-old wife Marionetta gives him the ultimate present – the chance to live again in a beautiful young body.
 She will accompany him, re-born as a beautiful young woman.
-Their identities are to be transferred in a brain transplant operation.
+Their identities are to be transferred to their new bodies via a brain transplant.

-Paul is horrified by their plans.
-Breimann believes his son’s horror is just a mask for disappointment – that he will not be getting his hands on his father’s money.
+Breimann invites his son Paul to approve their decision.
+Paul is horrified.
+Breimann believes that his son’s horror is just a mask for disappointment – he will not be getting his hands on his father’s money quite yet.

 Cyril and Dean are the scientists in charge of the operation.
-They describe their outrageously cynical attitude to life to Breimann’s thug-like chief-of-security Sand in the song MONEY.
+They describe their outrageously cynical attitude to life in the song MONEY.

 Meanwhile the course of Paul’s love is not running smooth.
 Mei, brought up by hard-working parents, finds Paul’s carefree attitude to life shallow and the wealth in his family offensive.
 In VIDEO GAME, Paul tells how he fell in love with her.